 Virtual edition - April 2021

-The last edition of the MSF Paediatric Days took place on April 15 & 16, 2021 and in an online format.
+The last edition of the MSF Paediatric Days took place online on April 15 & 16, 2021.

 The 5 sessions were: